jmcantrell/arch-bootstrap/README.md

 #### `$INSTALL_CONFIG/subvolumes`

 This file, if it exists, defines the extra btrfs subvolumes that will be created.
+It must be a regular file containing one subvolume mapping per line.
-This should **not** include the root subvolume, as its presence and mount point are not optional.
+This must **not** include the root subvolume, as its presence and mount point are not optional.
-It will always be created and mounted at `/`.

-If it's executable, it should output one subvolume mapping per line to stdout.
-If it's a regular file, it should contain one subvolume mapping per line.
-In either case, empty lines or text beginning with a `#` will be ignored.

 A submodule mapping must be of the form:
 ```